The Stephan Klasen Fellowship

 Stephan Klasen has significantly expanded development economics in Göttingen and, by establishing diverse and cross-faculty cooperations and networks, has enabled interdisciplinary research in this field.
 Today, Göttingen is Germany's largest and internationally most visible location for research on developing countries.
 In addition, he has created one of the first junior professorships at the Faculty of Business and Economics.
 As first reviewer he supervised 76 doctoral theses.

 Starting in 2021, two postdoctoral fellows will be invited to Göttingen for a one-year scientific exchange each year (no teaching required).
 The fellowship will be advertised annually.
-2022, the application deadline was 15 November.
-Applications for the period 2023-2024 are no longer possible.

 The fellowship period is usually from April 1st of one year to March 31st the following year.
 Fellows are expected to relocate to Göttingen for the period of the fellowship.
 The fellowship includes a monthly stipend and, if applicable, child and family allowances and a travel grant.
 The scholarship amount follows the guidelines for awarding scholarships at the University of Göttingen, which in turn are based on German Research Foundation (DFG) guidelines.
 They are regularly adjusted based on cost of living to ensure that scholarship holders can live comfortably in Göttingen.
 We refer candidates to the website of DFG for some orientation with respect to current amounts.